cesbo/help/en/astra/api/call.md

 Call **GET** method:

-!!! note
-    Only for versions since 2021-04-12 or later
+GET method available only for versions since 2021-04-12 or later

 ```
 curl \